 Jisho: Religion, Philosophy & Medicine

 Buddhism A religion and philosophy based on the teachings of the Buddha, Siddhartha Gautama, who lived in the 6th to 5th centuries B.C., in India.
 It began to spread through China in the 2nd century B.C., and Japan in the Heian period (see history page).
-See Wikipedia or Everything2.
+See Wikipedia, TV Tropes, or Everything2.

 Ch'an A Chinese sect of Buddhism, equivalent to Japanese Zen.

 I Ching "The Book of Changes" is an ancient Chinese divination manual.
-Read more about it here.
+See I Ching on the Net, Everthing2, or Wikipedia.

-Jingluo In ancient Chinese medical theory, the meridians (channels and collaterals) through which chi travels between organs of the body and also connect to points on the surface which may be stimulated by acupuncture or acupressure.
-Read more about it here.
+Jingluo In ancient Chinese medical theory, the meridians (channels and collaterals) through which qi travels between organs of the body and also connect to points on the surface which may be stimulated by acupuncture or acupressure.
+See Wikipedia.

 Kami The objects of worship of Shinto, which may be gods or spirits, natural objects, or forces of nature.
 See Wikipedia or Everything2.

-Ki Life force energy; the Japanese equivalent of chi.
+Ki Life force energy; the Japanese equivalent of qi.

 Kokoro A combination of heart, mind, and spirit.
 Basically, human intelligence and emotions.
 Some animes (such as "Astro Boy") will deal with robots which have kokoro in the form of artificial intelligence.